Lott, one of SHRM’s most popular speakers, counsels employers on lawsuit avoidance from www.Hunterlott.com.

 Lott’s suggestion for a probationary period—eliminate it.
 Then your employees are on probation forever.

-In tomorrow’s Advisor, more of Lott’s tips, plus an introduction to a unique 10-minutes-at-a-time training system.
+In tomorrow’s Advisor, more of Lott’s tips, plus an introduction to a unique checklist-based wage/hour audit system.